AaronLeoCooper/webpack-ts-kit/README.md

 ## Status

-This little project/boilerplate is still in development and I wouldn't *yet* recommend it for primetime production apps, however the goal for this project is to make it into a developer's friend for fast development and provide convenient tooling for optimised, production-ready static assets.
+This little project/boilerplate is still in development and I wouldn't *yet* recommend it for primetime production apps, and will alsmost certainly not yet cover all bases when it comes to writing web apps.

+However, the goal for this project is to eventually make it into a developer's friend for fast development and provide convenient tooling for optimised, production-ready static assets.

 Suggestions and PRs are welcome!